mobilecoinfoundation/mcips/text/0025-confidential-token-ids.md

 # Motivation
 [motivation]: #motivation

 The MobileCoin ledger protocol currently supports one token type, MOB.
-We would like to allow the addition of assets to the ledger without revealing which assets were involved in any transaction.
+We would like to allow the addition of new assets to the ledger.
 The transaction confidentiality and integrity guarantees should be the same for the MobileCoin blockchain no matter how many token types are supported.

 Specifically, for both MOB and synthetic assets,
 * the sender